JuliaMath/Roots.jl/doc/roots.md

 rt - pi
 ```

+There are more efficient algorithms than `Bisection` implemented:
+`Roots.A42()`, `Roots.AlefeldPotraShi()`, `Roots.Brent()`, and 12
+flavors of `Roots.FalsePosition()`.
+The first few have guaranteed
+convergence and use, generally, fewer function calls than bisection
+(for sufficiently smooth functions).
+The false position methods are
+also faster, though may fail to converge on certain problems.

 ## Non-bracketing problems

-Bracketing methods have guaranteed convergence, but in general require
+Bracketing methods may have guaranteed convergence, but in general may
-many more function calls than are needed to produce an answer.
-If a
+require more function calls than are needed to produce an answer.
+If
-good initial guess is known, then the `find_zero` function provides an
+a good initial guess is known, then the `find_zero` function provides
-interface to some different iterative algorithms that are more
+an interface to some different iterative algorithms that are more
-efficient.
-Unlike bracketing methods, these algorithms may not
+efficient for good initial guesses.
+Unlike bracketing methods, these
-converge to the desired root if the initial guess is not well chosen.
+algorithms may not converge to the desired root if the initial guess
+is not well chosen.

 The default algorithm is modeled after an algorithm used for
 [HP-34 calculators](http://www.hpl.hp.com/hpjournal/pdfs/IssuePDFs/1979-12.pdf).
 This
 algorithm is designed to be more forgiving of the quality of the
 initial guess at the cost of possibly performing many more steps than
-other algorithms, as if the algorithm encounters a bracket, bisection
+other algorithms, as if the algorithm encounters a bracket, a
-will be used.
+bracketing algorithm with guaranteed convergence will be used.

 For example, the answer to our initial problem is visibly seen from a
 graph to be near 1.
 Given this,